ashiq24/CoDA-NO/README.md

 pip install -e git+https://github.com/ashiq24/neuraloperator.git@codano_rep#egg=neuraloperator
 ```

-Very soom we are going to release the CoDA-NO layers and models as a part of the `neuraloperator` library.
+We are going to release the CoDA-NO layers and models soon as part of the `neural operator` library.

 ### Running Experiments
 To run the experiments, download the datasets, update the "input_mesh_location" and "data_location" in the config file,  update the Wandb credentials and execute the following command